cognitedata/cognite-sdk-js/guides/auth-wrapper.md

 ​
 You can find a full sample application [here]().
 ​
-### OIDC authentication using `credentials` w Device code flow
+### OIDC using credentials with Device code flow
 ​
-The example below shows how to use only an SDK to get a token from Azure Active Directory on behalf of a user using the [Device code flow](https://oauth.net/2/grant-types/device-code/):
+The example below shows how to use only an SDK to get a token from Azure AD on behalf of a user using the [Device code flow](https://oauth.net/2/grant-types/device-code/):
 ​
 ```js
 import { CogniteAuthWrapper } from '@cognite/auth-wrapper';